Legal

 12.2 The Customer is responsible for timely unpacking and return of Containers and equipment.

-12.3 The Customer must pay detention, demurrage, storage, cleaning, repair, repositioning and equipment charges arising from delay, damage, contamination, late return or misuse, except to the extent caused by CODEX Freight's gross negligence, fraud, criminal conduct or wilful misconduct.
+12.3 The Customer must pay detention, demurrage, storage, cleaning, repair, repositioning and equipment charges arising from delay, damage, contamination, late return or misuse, except to the extent caused by Codex Freight’s negligence, fraud or wilful misconduct.

 13. Collection, Delivery and Storage

-13.1 Collection and delivery times are estimates only unless CODEX Freight expressly agrees in writing to a guaranteed service.
+13.1 Codex Freight does not guarantee collection, departure, arrival, transit or delivery times unless Codex Freight expressly agrees in writing to a guaranteed service.

 14. Insurance

-14.1 CODEX Freight does not insure Goods unless the Customer gives written instructions and CODEX Freight confirms in writing that insurance has been arranged.
+14.1 Codex Freight does not insure Goods unless the Customer gives written instructions and Codex Freight agrees in writing that insurance has been arranged.

 14.4 If the Customer chooses not to insure the Goods, the Customer accepts the risk of uninsured or underinsured Loss.